Hugo7gomes/FEUP_FSI/LOGBOOK8.md

 ![task2.1](docs/logbook7/task2_ph1.png)
 ![task2.2](docs/logbook7/task2_ph2.png)
 - **Task 2.2**:
-    - The objective of this task is the same as the one presented previously, although we will use a http request.
+    - The purpose of this task is the same as the one previously presented, although we will use a http request.
 We used the same parameters, resulting in the following request:
     ```
     curl http://www.seed-server.com/unsafe_home.php?username=admin%27or%271%27%3D%271&Password=1234
     ```